Sahar Zaman (footballer)

 Sahar Zaman (born 6 December 1996) is a Pakistani footballer who plays as a midfielder.
 She is a member of the Pakistan women's national football team.

+Early life

 Zaman is from the Gilgit-Baltistan region of Pakistan.

 Club career

 At club level, Zaman has been for the Rawalpindi-based Young Rising Stars.
 She counts American goalkeeper Hope Solo as one of her inspirations.
 She got to see Solo in action when Young Rising Stars was invited to the United States on a Sports Envoy Programme in 2009, having won the 2008 National Women Football Championship.